rafalp/Misago/dev-docs/plugins/hooks/get-private-thread-reply-context-data-hook.md

 ### Return value

-A Python `dict` with context data to use to `render` the reply to private thread page.
+A Python `dict` with context data used to `render` the private thread thread reply view.

 ## Example